angular/angular/aio/content/guide/pipes.md

-Inside the interpolation expression, you flow the component's `birthday` value through the [pipe operator](guide/template-syntax#pipe) ( | ) to the [Date pipe](api/common/DatePipe) function on the right.
+Inside the interpolation template expression, you flow the component's `birthday` value through the [pipe operator](guide/template-syntax#pipe) ( | ) to the [Date pipe](api/common/DatePipe) function on the right.
 All pipes work this way.